FortuneStreetModding/CommunityMaps/Abwarten/README.md

 | 128 |     | Special bonus!
 You receive 55 times the number of shops you own in gold coins from the bank!                     |

 </details>
+### v2
+- increased starting money to 1750
+- replaced 3 properties with another cannon, stock broker and teleport (bank)

 ### v1
 - Initial Release